crazyboycjr/nethint/scripts/testbed/environment/README.md

 To install and use the VM, use libvirt.
 First copy the `cpu_vm_base.img` to `/var/lib/libvirt/images/cpu_vm_base.img`.
 Then run virt-install.
-The example below create a AWS `m4.xlarge` like CPU machine, except that the network uses RDMA SR-IOV.
-Remove the `--print-xml` to actually install the profile to libvirt.
+The example below create an AWS `m4.xlarge` like CPU machine, except that the network uses RDMA SR-IOV.
+Remember to remove the `--print-xml` to really install the profile to libvirt.
 ```bash
 # you may finish the install without graphics